jasparagus/BrainzMRI/README.md

 4. **Visualize:**
-* For supported reports (Artist Trend, Genre Flavor, New Music), click **"Show Graph"** to open a Matplotlib visualization window.
+* For supported reports (Artist Trend, Genre Flavor, New Music, Top Albums), click **"Show Graph"** to open a Matplotlib visualization window.
+For **Top Albums**, this displays an Album Art Matrix with cover art fetched from the Cover Art Archive.

 5. **Refine & Act:**